 A. CAP88-PC History

-CAP88-PC Version 2.0 provided a framework for developing inputs to perform full-featured dose and risk assessments in a Windows environment for the purpose of demonstrating compliance with the standard in 40 CFR 61.92.
+CAP88-PC Version 2.0 provided a framework for developing inputs to perform full-featured dose and risk assessments in a Windows environment for the purpose of demonstrating compliance with 40 CFR 61.93(a).
 Version 2.0 was approved for compliance demonstration in 1999.
-Version 2.1 included some additional changes compared to the DOS version and the previous Windows version 2.0.
+Version 2.1 included some additional changes compared to the DOS version and the previous Windows Version 2.0.
 The changes included the addition of more decay chains, improvements in the Windows code error handling and a modified nuclide data input form.
-Section 1.6 of the CAP88-PC Version 3 User's Guide provides a summary of the changes incorporated into Version 2.1 relative to Version 2.0.
+The CAP88-PC User Guide provides a summary of the changes incorporated into Version 2.1 relative to Version 2.0.

-CAP88-PC Version 3.0, released in 2007, was a significant update to Version 2.1.
+CAP88-PC Version 3.0, released in 2006 (71 FR 8854, February 21, 2006), was a significant update to Version 2.1.
 Version 3 incorporated dose and risk factors from Federal Guidance Report 13, “Cancer Risk Coefficients for Environmental Exposure to Radionuclides” (FGR 13) in place of the RADRISK data that was used in previous versions.
 In addition, the CAP88-PC database, the user interface, input files and output files were modified to accommodate the FGR 13 data formats and nomenclature.
-Section 1.7 of the CAP88-PC Version 3 User's Guide describes the modifications incorporated into Version 3 relative to Version 2.1.
+Page 9 of the CAP88-PC Version 3 User's Guide describes the modifications incorporated into Version 3 relative to Version 2.1.

-CAP88-PC Version 4 is a significant update to Version 3.
-While keeping the main computer code used to conduct the calculations unmodified, modifications have been made to add flexibility, enhance stability of the code, and make it easier for the user to use while also improving the quality assurance of the modeling.
-The most significant of these changes from a user perspective are the incorporation of age-dependent radionuclide dose and risk factors for ingestion and inhalation (the use of which is specified by the user), the increase in the number of included radionuclides, and a change in the file management system used by the program.
-Other changes less visible to the user include new code architecture, incorporation of numerical solvers for the calculation of radioactive decay chains, including the ingrowth of decay products during air transport and ground surface deposition, enhanced error messages, updated on-line help, and a utility for migrating Version 3 datasets, wind files and population files to Version 4.
-The modifications have produced a significant improvement in speed and stability for Version 4 relative to Version 3, and eliminated the solution approximations used in Version 3.
-EPA has implemented an extensive testing and documentation program for CAP88-PC Version 4 to address user concerns with past versions.
-This enhanced documentation has allowed for greater compatibility with user software quality assurance programs.
-The total number of radionuclides available has been increased from 825 in Version 3 to 1,252 in Version 4.
-The maximum number of radionuclides that can be included in any single case is increased from 256 in Version 3 to 500 in Version 4.
+CAP88-PC Version 4, released in 2015 (80 FR 7461, February 10, 2015), was a significant update to Version 3.
+While keeping the fundamental model unchanged, modifications were made to add flexibility, enhance stability of the code, and make it easier for the user to use while also improving the quality assurance of the modeling.
+The most significant of these changes from a user perspective were the incorporation of age-dependent radionuclide dose and risk factors for ingestion and inhalation (the use of which is specified by the user), the increase in the number of included radionuclides, and a change in the file management system used by the program.
+Those modifications produced a significant improvement in speed and stability for Version 4 relative to Version 3 and eliminated the solution approximations used in Version 3.
+The EPA also implemented an extensive testing and documentation program for CAP88-PC Version 4 to address user concerns with past versions.
+This enhanced documentation allowed for greater compatibility with user software quality assurance programs.
+The total number of nuclides available in Version 4 was increased from the 825 in Version 3 to 1,252.
+The maximum number of nuclides that can be included in any single case was increased from the 256 in Version 3 to 500 in Version 4.

 B. CAP88-PC Model Summary

-The CAP88-PC Version 4 software was developed using a structured software engineering methodology that included adoption of a defined software architecture, rigorous source control, independent verification of source code as it was being implemented, multiple phases of testing, and configuration control of the documentation and the code as development progressed.
+The CAP88-PC Version 4.1 software was developed using a structured software engineering methodology that included adoption of a defined software Start Printed Page 12919architecture, rigorous source control, independent verification of source code as it was being implemented, multiple phases of testing, and configuration control of the documentation and the code as development progressed.

-To conform to Windows 7 security requirements, and to improve usability, CAP88-PC Version 4 includes many significant changes to input and output file handling.
-Case-specific input and output data files are now stored by default in the user's Windows profile folders, rather than in the application's Program Files folder.
-For example, the default primary CAP88-PC Version 4 folder location in Windows 7 would be c:\Users\xxxx\Documents\CAP88 for a username of xxxx.
-This was required because Windows Vista and 7 security improvements restrict writing files to the Program Files folder.
+To conform to Windows 10 security requirements, and to improve usability, case-specific input and output data files are now stored by default in the user's Windows profile folders, rather than in the application's Program Files folder.

-CAP88-PC Version 4 input datasets can be stored in their own folders, as subfolders of the Datasets folder.
-As an example, for the Modtest dataset included with the Version 4 distribution set, the folder holding the dataset and all associated data files and reports would be located at c:\Users\xxxx\Documents\CAP88\Datasets\Modtest.
-Datasets are recommended to be put into their own folders, because using this data storage structure will make use of the code easier and management of case data simpler.
-Reports (formerly called “Output”) are always stored in the same folder as the dataset.
+CAP88-PC Version 4.1 input datasets can be stored in their own folders, as subfolders of the Datasets folder.
+As an example, for the Modtest dataset included with the Version 4.1 distribution set, the folder holding the dataset and all associated data files and reports would be located at c:\Users\xxxx\Documents\CAP88\Datasets\Modtest.
+Datasets are recommended to be put into their own folders, because using this data storage structure will simplify use of the code and management of case data.
+Reports are always stored in the same folder as the dataset.
 Population and wind files can be stored with the dataset or in the default Population/Wind folders.
-However, CAP88-PC Version 4 will preferentially use the population and wind files located in the dataset.
-This improves sharing dataset information between organizations, and simplifies configuration management of cases because all pertinent case records (input and report files) are stored together.
-A user can send a dataset, its population and wind files, and its reports to another user, who can open them, using CAP88-PC Version 4 or any text editor, confident that the proper files are being used.
+However, CAP88-PC Version 4.1 will preferentially use the population and wind files located in the dataset.
+This improves sharing of dataset information between organizations and simplifies configuration management of cases because all pertinent case records (input and report files) are stored together.
+A user can send a dataset, its population and wind files, and its reports to another user, who can open them, using CAP88-PC Version 4.1 or any text editor, confident that the proper files are being used.

-As was the case with Version 3, Version 4 is not backward compatible, and datasets generated using Version 3 cannot be used directly by Version 4.
+As was the case with Versions 3 and 4.0, Version 4.1 is not backward compatible, and datasets generated using Versions 3 and 4.0 cannot be used directly by Version 4.1.
 This is the result of many factors, including the addition of age-specific data and the inclusion of many more nuclides than in previous versions.
-However, Version 4 includes a dataset migration utility that upgrades many Version 3 datasets to the Version 4 format.
+However, both Versions 4.0 and 4.1 include a dataset migration utility that upgrades many Version 3 datasets to the applicable Version 4.0 or 4.1 format.
 The migration utility runs on first use and is also available on demand from the Tools>Options drop-down menu.
 The migration utility will move Version 3 database files, input dataset files, population files, and wind files from the format used with the 9 December 2007 release of Version 3 to their respective Version 4 formats.
 The folder locations of the Version 3 files being migrated and the locations for the Version 4 files being generated are selectable by the user or the utility will select the default locations for those files.

-The overall principle of the new architecture was to optimize the code by performing data manipulation in the UI and computational functions in FORTRAN.
-CAP88-PC Version 4 has accomplished this by having the UI collect the user input data, read the associated databases, generate the dose and risk factors from the DCFPAK data, then build and write the case dataset.
-The UI also handles all program interactions with the file system.
-The FORTRAN computational sub-system now performs all decay and ground surface buildup calculations along with all the air dispersion, deposition, intake, dose and risk calculations.
+The overall principle of the Version 4 architecture was to optimize the code by performing data manipulation in the user interface and computational functions in FORTRAN.
+CAP88-PC Versions 4.0 and 4.1 have accomplished this by having the user interface collect the user input data, read the associated databases, generate the dose and risk factors from the DCFPAK data, then build and write the case dataset.
+The user interface also handles all program interactions with the file system.
+The FORTRAN computational sub-system now performs all decay and ground surface buildup calculations along with all the air dispersion, deposition, intake, dose, and risk calculations.
 The only file manipulation performed by the FORTRAN sub-system is reading the dataset files and writing report files.
-The data system used in CAP88-PC Version 4 has access to information for all 1,252 radionuclides contained in DCFPAK Version 2.2, 737 of which have internal dose and risk factors.
-A significant change in Version 4 is the fact that radionuclides in the database having external but no internal dose factors is flagged to the user during radionuclide selection.
-This is an improvement over Version 3, where the code would produce a database read error when encountering a radionuclide having an external but no internal dose conversion factors.
-Flagging these radionuclides permits analysis to be performed in situations where only the external dose is of concern, but also creates the potential for under-reporting dose when a radionuclide with no internal dose factors is included in the case.
-Users must now be aware that when a radionuclide has no internal dose factors, an independent method, such as surrogates, must be used to account for internal dose resulting from intake of these radionuclides in a CAP88-PC Version 4 case.
+The data system used in CAP88-PC Version 4.1 has access to information for all 1,252 radionuclides, including those for which internal dose and risk factors have been added in to DCFPAK Version 3.02.

-The CAP88-PC Version 4 program represents one of the best available validated codes for the purpose of making comprehensive dose and risk assessments.
+The CAP88-PC Version 4.1 program is a well-established and validated code for the purpose of making comprehensive dose and risk assessments.
 The Gaussian plume model used in CAP88-PC to estimate dispersion in air is one of the most commonly used models for dispersion modeling.
-It produces results that agree with experimental data as well as any model, is fairly easy to work with, and is consistent with the random nature of Start Printed Page 7464turbulence.
-Version 4 has not modified the basic Gaussian plume algorithm used by the AIRDOS module of CAP88-PC, and comparison cases between Versions 4 and 3 have been run.
+It produces results that agree with experimental data as well as any model, is fairly easy to work with, and is consistent with the random nature of turbulence.
+Version 4.1 has not modified the basic Gaussian plume algorithm used by the AIRDOS module of CAP88-PC, and comparison cases between Versions 4.0 and 4.1 have been run.